The very ink with which history is written is merely fluid prejudice. - Mark Twain

 So how is it possible that Troy was in Northern Europe?

-The climate described by Homer is cold and stormy: mist and wind often appear, and storms are heavy.
+The climate described by Homer is cold and stormy: mist and the wind often appear, and storms are heavy.
 The characters are often covered with thick cloaks and are never described as sweating because of the heat.
-Although in the period normally chosen to date the Trojan War (8th century BC) the average temperature was lower than it is nowadays, the Homeric weather conditions are difficult to adapt to the Aegean area, especially considering that the events are likely to have happened in summer, instead, this description would be perfect for the Prehistoric Baltic regions when temperatures in Northern Europe were by far higher than now: the drop in temperatures at a later time would have forced Achaeans to emigrate southwards.
+Although in the period normally chosen to date the Trojan War (8th century BC) the average temperature was lower than it is nowadays, the Homeric weather conditions are difficult to adapt to the Aegean area, especially considering that the events are likely to have happened in summer, instead, this description would be perfect for the Prehistoric Baltic regions when temperatures in Northern Europe were by far higher than now: the drop in temperatures at a later time would have forced Achaeans to migrate southwards.

 Some passages of Iliad’s and Odysseys can be interpreted as a description of typical Nordic phenomena.
 For example, in the great battle between Achaeans and Trojans, linchpin of Iliad’s central books, the time of noon is quoted at two different moments; this wouldn’t be a mistake: the battle would have simply continued for two consecutive days, thanks to the midnight sun, which let the warriors carry on fighting.
-Other references to this phenomenon are the exceptional duration of the day among the Laestrygonians and Ulysses’ uncertainty when trying to find his way to Aeaea, since he cannot figure out where the sun rises and where it sets.
+Other references to this phenomenon are the exceptional duration of the day among the Laestrygonians and Ulysses’ uncertainty when trying to find his way to Aeaea since he cannot figure out where the sun rises and where it sets.

 In Homeric poems and among the Vikings, it is possible to find similar features regarding traditions, mythology and literature.
 The custom of assembling for a meeting, the majestic convivial banquets and the kind of exile imposed to unintentional homicide.
 In addition, the Achaean ships would have in common with the Viking ones the dismountable mast, considered useful, especially in the Northern seas to avoid the formation of ice, and the double bow, which allowed oarsmen to travel backwards too (a reference to this aspect might be the Greek term meaning “curved on both sides,” frequently used by Homer; the same feature is described by Tacitus concerning the Germans.)